Driving in Spain as a UK citizen: things you must know

 • When all back seats are already occupied by other children

-• When there’s no possibility of placing the child car seats in the back seats.
+• When there’s no possibility of placing the child's car seats in the back seats.

-If any of this exception applies, the child could be seated in the front seats but always in a baby seat following his/her weight and size.
+If any of these exceptions apply, the child could be seated in the front seat but always in a baby seat following his/her weight and size.
 If the seat is in the same direction as the movement of the car, there must be an active airbag.
 In case the seat is in the opposite direction, the airbag must be inactive.
 Lateral airbags may be kept active.

 • You cannot drive in flip-flops or open-backed sandals, nor can you drive shirtless.
 Not only is this dangerous but also the police may fine people for this once detected, especially in holiday seasons or specific areas.